-Certain specialized sport management programs at the undergraduate level may not cover all of the CPC topical areas as a result of having a different focus than that of mainstream sport management programs.
+Certain specialized sport management programs at the undergraduate level may not cover all of the CPC topical areas as a result of having a different focus than that of mainstream sport management programs (e.g., Esports Management).
 To the extent that such specialized programs are mission-driven, academically rigorous and market-responsive, some variance from CPC topical area coverage may be justifiable.
 It is the responsibility of the sport management academic unit to provide appropriate rationale for any significant CPC coverage variations.
-Associate's degrees offered as a "transfer pathway" to a bachelor's degree are not expected to cover all CPC areas and likely cover areas in "Foundations" and "Functions."
+Associate's degrees offered as a "transfer pathway" to a bachelor's degree are not expected to cover all CPC areas and are only required to cover areas in "A. Foundations" and "B. Functions."